 "We are literally poisoning ourselves into illness when the bowel evacuation is deficient," said Kellogg in the Journal of the American Medical Association in 1917.

 The colon may be the most overlooked function of the body because it naturally eliminates on its own.
 However, after years of building up impacted waste along the colon's wall, the toxins may get reabsorbed.
-If this happens, like Kellogg believed, it effects the body's tissues and the cells become capable of triggering a variety of illnesses.
+If this happens, like Kellogg believed, it affects the body's tissues and the cells become capable of triggering a variety of illnesses.

 In 1908 Russian Scientist, Elie Metchnikoff received a Nobel Prize for his research on immunity.
 He studied how diseases occur due to the build-up of toxins in the body, finding that intestinal toxins actually shorten a person's life.
 Mechnikov also developed a theory that aging is caused by toxic bacteria in the gut and that lactic acid (like probiotics) could prolong life.